Hamilton and Alexandra College

 The Hamilton and Alexandra College is an independent, private non-profit, co-educational day and boarding school located in Hamilton, Victoria, Australia.

 History

 The college came into existence as a co-educational school in 1962 as an amalgamation of the former Hamilton and Western District Boys' College which was founded in 1871, and Alexandra College, founded in 1872.

 The school has been known as Hamilton College for most of its post amalgamation existence.
 In the early 21st century, the name of the college was changed to The Hamilton And Alexandra College to reflect its relationship with Alexandra College, the former school for girls.

-At the end of the third term, the current principal, Dr Andrew Hirst stepped down.
-The principle role has been filled by Vice-Principle Kristen Waldron until someone can be found.
+Dr Michael Horne commenced as the College's Principal in 2023.

 Curricula

 At Year 11 and 12 level, the school teaches the Victorian Certificate of Education (VCE).

 Extracurricular activities

 The school offers a range of extracurricular activities including outdoor education, choirs, jazz bands, a string ensemble and a concert band, drama and debating.

 Sports offered include rowing and equestrian.